Short-billed dowitcher: Description

-None of these combines the reddish belly and barred flanks of the breeding plumage long-billed dowitcher.
+None of these combines the reddish belly and barred flanks of the breeding plumage of the long-billed dowitcher.
 The winter plumage is largely grey.
 This bird can range from 23 to 32 cm in length, 46 to 56 cm in wingspan and 73–155 g in body mass.

 The call of this bird is more mellow than that of the long-billed dowitcher, and is useful in identification, particularly of the difficult adult plumages.

 Distribution and habitat

 The breeding habitat of the short-billed dowitcher includes bogs, tidal marshes, mudflats or forest clearings south of the tree line in northern North America.
 L. g. griseus breeds in northern Quebec; L. g. hendersoni breeds in north central Canada; L. g. caurinus breeds in southern Alaska and southern Yukon.

 The birds migrate to the southern United States and as far south as Brazil.
 This bird is more likely to be seen near ocean coasts during migration than the long-billed dowitcher.
-This species occurs in western Europe only as an extremely rare vagrant.
+This species occurs in western Europe only as a scarce vagrant.

 Behavior and ecology

 Breeding

 These birds nest on the ground, usually near water.
-Their nests are shallow depressions in clumps of grass or moss, which are lined with fine grasses, twigs and leaves.
+Their nests are shallow depressions in clumps of grass or moss lined with fine grasses, twigs and leaves.
 They lay four, sometimes three, olive-buff to brown eggs.
 Incubation lasts for 21 days and is done by both sexes.

 The downy juvenile birds leave the nest soon after hatching.
-Parental roles are not well known, but it is believed the female departs and leaves the male to tend the chicks, which find all their own food.
+Parental roles are not well known, but it is believed that the female departs and leaves the male to tend the chicks, which find all their food.

 Food and feeding

 These birds forage by probing in shallow water or on wet mud.
-They mainly eat insects, mollusks, crustaceans and marine worms, but also eat some plant material.
+They mainly eat insects, mollusks, crustaceans, and marine worms, but they also eat some plant material.